kennedysgarage/theronstudios/_posts/2014-12-14-our-workflow-for-mobile-apps.md

 comments: false
 ---

-<p>Our goal is to document the way we build iOS app and we want to share it with you.
+<p>Our goal is to document the way we build mobile app and we want to share it with you.
 This is very much a work in progress and it will be updating and changing as we go.</p>

 <h3>Table of Contents</h3>
 <ol>